MarJose123/filament-webhook-server/README.md

 This package provides a Filament page that you can send webhook server .
 You'll find installation instructions and full documentation on [spatie/laravel-webhook-server](https://github.com/spatie/laravel-webhook-server).

+---
+:rotating_light: _For Filament V3 Support is under development and not yet working._

 ## Installation

 You can install the package via composer: